MicrosoftDocs/azure-docs/articles/cognitive-services/metrics-monitor/quickstarts/rest-api-and-client-library.md

 zone_pivot_groups: programming-languages-metrics-monitor
 ---

-# Quickstart: Use the Metrics Monitor REST API and client library
+# Quickstart: Use the Metrics Advisor REST API and client library

-Get started with the the Metrics Monitor REST API and client library.
+Get started with the the Metrics Advisor REST API and client library.
 Follow these steps to install the package and try out the example code for basic tasks.

-Use Metrics Monitor to perform:
+Use Metrics Advisor to perform:

 * Add a data feed from a data source
 * Check ingestion status